 In the first incident, local Muslims in Mayyana village claimed that Maher Hanna, an 18-year old student, posted anti-Islamic slogans on his Facebook page, according to the daily Al-Masry Al-Youm.

 Representatives of the church and local Muslim families met under the aegis of security officials and decided that Hanna’s family ought to be evicted from their home village, Al-MAsry Al-Youm reported.

 A written apology was demanded and provided by the church.
-The family was evicted and then allowed back nearly two weeks later.
+The family was evicted and then allowed back nearly two weeks later, according to the newspaper.